Yossi Kahana lights the menorah.

-When they sought to light the Temple's Menorah (the seven-branched candelabrum), they found only a single cruse of olive oil that had escaped contamination by the Greeks.
-Miraculously, they lit the menorah and the one-day supply of oil lasted for eight days, until new oil could be prepared under conditions of ritual purity.
+When they sought to light the Temple's menorah (the seven-branched candelabrum), they found only a single cruse of olive oil.
+Miraculously, they lit the menorah, and the one-day supply of oil lasted for eight days.

 To commemorate and publicize these miracles, the sages instituted the festival of Chanukah.